MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_10_AzureADAuthenticationForWindowsAndLinuxVM.md

 1. Select **System and Security** from the list of settings.

 1. From the **System** setting, select the **Allow remote access** option.

+  NOTE - you do not have to open the System submenu.
+The option is available under the System header.

 1. At the bottom of the dialog box that opens you will see a **Remote Desktop** section.